5 Women On The Beauty & Burden Of Being Caregivers

 AdvertisementADVERTISEMENT

-We spoke to five women about their experience as caregivers for loved ones, their unseen labor, and all the ways it has shaped their lives.
+We spoke to five women about their experience as caregivers for loved ones, their unseen labour, and all the ways it has shaped their lives.

-Every day is a bit different.
-Normally I wake up, check on my mom, making sure she has slept okay and has taken her medications, I’ll make us both something to eat.
-Mom had to go to chemo everyday, so I’d help her get ready for that, then I’d start work.
+Everyday is a bit different.
+Normally I wake up, check on my mum, making sure she has slept okay and has taken her medications, I’ll make us both something to eat.
+Mum had to go to chemo everyday, so I’d help her get ready for that, then I’d start work.
 It was hard because it was just us.
 A lot of my day would be checking in on her, making sure she was okay.
 In the evenings, she’d make dinner if she was feeling up to it and we’d catch up on our day.

 AdvertisementADVERTISEMENT